-One of the many challenges of building a scalable quantum computer is single-shot measurement of all the quantum bits (qubits).
-Here, we exploit the simultaneous single-shot measurement of two coupled Josephson phase qubits to directly probe interaction of the qubits in the time domain.
-We introduce the concept of measurement crosstalk, and show that its effects are minimized by careful adjustment of the timing of the measurements.
-We observe the antiphase oscillation of the two-qubit $|01\rangle$ and $|10\rangle$ states, corresponding to an i-SWAP gate, thereby opening the possibility for the full characterization of multi-qubit gates and elementary quantum algorithms.
+One of the many challenges of building a scalable quantum computer is singleshot measurement of all the quantum bits (qubits).
+We have used simultaneous single-shot measurement of coupled Josephson phase qubits to directly probe interaction of the qubits in the time domain.
+The concept of measurement crosstalk is introduced, and we show that its effects are minimized by careful adjustment of the timing of the measurements.
+We observe the antiphase oscillation of the two-qubit $|01\rangle$ and $|10\rangle$ states, consistent with quantum mechanical entanglement of these states, thereby opening the possibility for full characterization of multi-qubit gates and elementary quantum algorithms.

-Recent years have seen considerable progress toward the implementation of a quantum computer [1] based on superconductors.
-Coherent single qubit operations have been shown in Josephson flux [2] and phase [3] qubits, and the time domain interaction of coupled qubits [4] and a controlled-NOT logic gate [5] have been demonstrated in the Josephson charge qubit [6, 7].
+Considerable progress has been made toward the implementation of a quantum computer (1) based on superconductors.
+Coherent single qubit operations have been shown in Josephson flux (2) and phase (3) qubits, and the time domain interaction of coupled qubits (4) and a controlled-NOT logic gate (5) have been demonstrated in the Josephson charge qubit (6, 7).

 Previous studies of coupled superconducting qubits have relied on separate measurements of the individual qubits (bitwise readout).
 Such an approach does not yield complete information about the system and fails, for example, to directly establish correlations between the qubits in the case of an entangled state.
 In order to test quantum algorithms efficiently, or to perform quantum state tomography and thereby definitively prove entanglement, it is necessary to measure all the qubits simultaneously (wordwise readout) and with high fidelity.
-For multiqubit circuits with fixed coupling - a common architecture for superconducting qubits - realization of this goal is complicated by measurement crosstalk: measurement of the state of one qubit may perturb the state of other qubits, destroying information about quantum correlations.
+For multi-qubit circuits with fixed coupling - a common architecture for superconducting qubits - realization of this goal is complicated by measurement crosstalk: measurement of the state of one qubit may perturb the state of other qubits, destroying information about quantum correlations.
 While continued progress toward the realization of quantum gates in superconducting circuits will depend on a thorough understanding of measurement crosstalk, this issue has received little attention to date.